ItsKaa/VChat/README.md

 - Pings no longer send a blank message to the chat
 - Fixed chat input color when spawning
 - Fixed pings activating the chat window

+1.2.0
+- Global chat now works on non-dedicated servers
+- Added setting to change the width and height of the chat window
+- Added setting to change the maximum amount of visible messages
+- Added support for other server-sided mods to read global messages (dedicated-servers only)